JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2017-06-01-build-a-server.md

 ```

 Then we need to add the rstudio and gitlab endpoints to our top level nginx.
+Note that unlike rstudio, you need to explicitly specify the external ip address in the gitlab section or otherwise gitlab gets confused trying to build the links.
 Add this to /etc/nginx/sites-available/default:

 ```
 server {